Disabilities (ADA): California

-- In addition to covering discrimination based on physical and mental disabilities, the FEHA prohibits discrimination based on medical conditions.
-A medical condition is defined as a condition relating to cancer or to genetic characteristics.
-See California's Fair Employment and Housing Act (FEHA) - Mental and Physical Disability Discrimination.
+- The FEHA prohibits discrimination based on physical and mental disabilities and on medical conditions.
+See Fair Employment and Housing Act - Mental and Physical Disability Discrimination.

-- The FEHA prohibits discrimination based on pregnancy, childbirth and related conditions as well as physical and mental disabilities.
-See California's Fair Employment and Housing Act - Discrimination Based on Pregnancy.
+- The FEHA also prohibits discrimination based on pregnancy, childbirth and related conditions.
+See Fair Employment and Housing Act - Pregnancy Discrimination.

-- California Health and Safety Code section 120980(f) provides that the results of a blood test detecting whether an individual has been exposed to the HIV virus shall not be used to determine insurability or suitability for employment.
+- The results of a blood test detecting whether an individual has been exposed to the HIV virus must not be used to determine insurability or suitability for employment.
 See HIV or AIDS Test Results.

-- An employer may not test an applicant or employee for the presence of a genetic characteristic. +Cal.
-Gov. Code § 12940.
+- An employer may not test an applicant or employee for the presence of a genetic characteristic.
 See Genetic Information.

 - Localities including San Francisco and Santa Cruz have requirements pertaining to disability discrimination.
 See Local Requirements.